 A vertical line button, located between the UP and DOWN buttons, allows you to stop the awning while it is extending or retracting in order to reach desired location.
 The awnings also house LEDs that are operated by the LED ON/OFF buttons of the Girard switch.
-To retract the awning and turn off the awning LEDs, press the CLOSE/OFF button located on the control switch.
+To retract the awning and turn off the awning LEDs, press the CLOSE/OEE button located on the c the CLOSE/OFF button located on the control switch.